DarkAbhi/blog/content/post/riding-to-the-coast-bengaluru-to-mangaluru-on-two-wheels/index.md

 ## Day 1.
 Bengaluru to Mangaluru

-I recently went on a short 4-day bike ride with my partner from Bengaluru to Mangaluru.
 We packed light for the most part or at least I did.
 We carried one 80L rucksack and a Viaterra tank bag and set off at around 6:30 AM.
 Once we crossed Nelamangala, it was pretty much straight on NH75.shared songs

 We stopped for breakfast at Paakashala around 8 AM and later made another small stop at A2B before Hassan just to stretch our legs.
 It was smooth riding until a few kilometres after Sakleshpur when we noticed our rucksack had slipped and was almost falling off.
 We pulled over to adjust it and in the process, while getting off the bike, my leg got caught in the luggage and I ended up dropping the bike.
 A bit of petrol had leaked out and for a moment I was worried about damage to the engine or tank.